New Puppy Training Tips: How to Set Your New Puppy Up for Success

 Bear that in mind.

-Some puppies will need to be in your bedroom for sleeping, but you can still set the main area up with the pen, in a room where you spend most of your time during the day.
+You can still set the main area up with the pen in a room where you spend most of your time during the day.

-Important note: Make sure you’re not putting the puppy in an area where there’s a large draft or where he’s going to be in a hot direct sunshine.
+Important note: Make sure you're not putting the puppy in an area where there's a large draft or where he's going to get too hot in direct sunlight.
 You need to make sure that the temperature is going to be maintained.

 It's also important to make sure that you set the pen or crate up on an area or surface that you can clean very easily.
 It's best not to have them on a carpet.
 Put them on a wooden floor, tile floor, marble floor, concrete floor, or something like that.